chimera-org/chimera_v2.0/research/citation_guidelines.md

 1. Citing the final published version of a paper when available
 2. Including DOIs for all citations when available
-3. Using preprint server citations (arXiv, bioRxiv, etc.) when the final publication is not yet available
+3. Using preprint server citations (arXiv, bioRxiv, medRxiv, etc.) when the final publication is not yet available
 4. Prioritizing open access resources when possible
+5. Supporting Indian open access initiatives such as the Indian Open Access Repository

 ## Regulatory and Compliance Citations